New York Financial Industry Whistleblower Attorneys and Resources

 Reporting financial crimes at your company can be scary.
-A NY whistleblower lawyer can help protect your rights.
+A New York whistleblower lawyer can help protect your rights.

 Know Your Rights – What Are Whistleblower Protections?

 These two major laws at the federal level protect whistleblowers who speak out against potentially illegal activity by corporations.
 Sarbanes-Oxley, passed in 2002, and Dodd-Frank, passed in 2010, both contain provisions making it illegal for companies to retaliate against whistleblowers.

 If a whistleblower faces retaliation or wrongful termination, they can file for protection with OSHA, the Occupational Safety and Health Administration.
 An attorney can help protect your rights.